eye-division/jennyblyth/_gallery/alladale-iv.md

   purple of heather to the skies and stretching the russet-red bracken across her canvases, scale is undiminished by the absence of human intervention.&nbsp; Carey abstracts the landscape into bands of colour.&nbsp;
-  Our eye delights in the colourfield, quickly unravelling the composition into landscape where the locyhs gleam and glisten in a spectrum of whites under a thunderous sky.
+  Our eye delights, quickly translating her colourfield composition to landscape where&nbsp; lochs gleam and glisten in a spectrum of whites under a thunderous sky.

   Netta Carey trained at the Paris American Academy (1982-83), London College of